Jana Kramer Cites 'Adultery' in Divorce Filing From Mike Caussin

-Jana Kramer says she split from Mike Caussin because of infidelity.
-In her divorce filing, the country singer accuses her husband of six years of "inappropriate marital conduct, irreconcilable differences and adultery," according to multiple reports.
+Jana Kramer says she split from Mike Caussin because of infidelity with more than one individual.
+In her divorce filing, the country singer accuses her husband of six years of "inappropriate marital conduct, irreconcilable differences and adultery."

+Kramer, who had a postnuptial agreement with Caussin, also requested for him to pay alimony and cover the cost of her legal fees.
+ET has reached out to Kramer's rep for comment.

-Kramer revealed her and Caussin's split on Instagram last Wednesday, with a source telling ET at the time that he "broke her trust again."
+Kramer announced her and Caussin's split on Instagram last Wednesday, with a source telling ET at the time that he "broke her trust again."

 "'It's time.'
 As I try to make sense of a reality I never wanted to believe could be possible again, those words have now become a reality," she wrote.
 "I've fought y'all.
 I've loved hard.
 I've forgiven.
 I've put the work in.
 I've given everything I have, and now I have nothing else to give."